 B. FEDERAL AWARD INFORMATION

-- Length of performance period: 12 to 24 months
+- Length of performance period is 12 to 24 months.

 Funding Instrument Type: Grant, Fixed Amount Award, or Cooperative Agreement.
 Cooperative Agreements are different from grants in that PAS Philippines staff is more actively involved in the grant implementation.